-A new concept store showcasing the finest of Australian bushfood products and ingredients has opened in Buninyong.
+A store showcasing the finest of Australian bushfood products and ingredients is growing in popularity in Buninyong.

-Located in an historic cellar, Saltbush Kitchen is designed to showcase both the beauty of the Australian environment and the vibrancy of native bushfoods.
+Located in a historic cellar, Saltbush Kitchen is designed to showcase both the beauty of the Australian environment and the vibrancy of native bushfoods.

 Owner and creator Brigid Corcoran has spent years tasting and experimenting with bushfoods, developing ways to deliver them in a contemporary setting.